Can You Owe Money on Stocks?

 Investors can avoid this nightmare by calculating the maintenance margin requirement.
 You can calculate the maintenance margin requirement by subtracting the loan amount from the account value.
 If the result of that subtraction is over the maintenance margin, you owe money.

 Investors need to watch the maintenance margin requirement to avoid margin calls.
-You need to watch the margin because margin calls must be immediately satisfied (paid).
+It would be best to watch the margin because margin calls must be immediately satisfied (paid).
 If you don’t pay the margin call, the brokerage can sell your stocks to cover it.

 Owing money on stocks is possible, and owing money on stocks is probable if you buy stocks on the margin.